IP-CAM/Coinpal-Payment-Extension-for-Opencart-v.3.x/README.md

-## Step 4: Marking a Payment as Received on WooCommerce.
+## Step 4: Marking a Payment as Received on OpenCart.

-Login to your Wordpress Admin Dashboard.
+Login to your OpenCart Admin Dashboard.

-Go to the WooCommerce Section and Click Orders.
+Go to the OpenCart Section and Click Orders.

 You will see the Test Orders Marked as “Paid”